- On social media, it said that 7% of the US population is on an ACA policy.

 The ACA Concentrated Risk into the Small Individual Market

-When the ACA eliminated pre-existing conditions for the individual market, all of the 35 state run pools were closed and all of the patients were merged into the small, per insurer, per state, insurance pools.
+When the ACA eliminated pre-existing conditions for the individual market, all of the 35 state run pools closed and all of the patients were merged into the small, per insurer, per state, insurance pools.
 This effectively turned many ACA insurance pools into high risk/high cost insurance.

 Defects